pandorabots/pandorabots.github.io/_modules/mitsuku.md

 ## Predicates

-For information on getting and setting predicates in your own bot, please take a look at our [blog post](http://blog.pandorabots.com/aiml-use-cases-part-1/) on the subject.
+For information on getting and setting predicates in your own bot, please take a look at our [tutorial](http://docs.pandorabots.com/tutorials/predicates/) on the subject.

 Predicates can be stored in either your own bot or in Mitsuku, however, the two bots will not have direct access to each other’s variables.
 This prevents a bot from “leaking” information about its user to other bots.
 All variables will be resolved locally in a bot before a string is passed to another bot via `<sraix>`.

 The Mitsuku Module contains a wealth of AIML that sets predicates during conversation, mostly regarding personal details about the end user (age, location, gender, etc.).
-You can issue the input “CLIENT PROPERTIES” to Mitsuku module to get client predicates it currently has stored.
+You can issue the input “CLIENT PROPERTIES” to Mitsuku Module to get client predicates it currently has stored.

 ## Properties